Rubber glove: Household use

-Gloves are used in the Foodservice Industry for minimizing contact with ready to eat foods.
-Generally, foodservice employees are required to wash hands before starting work or putting on single-use gloves.
+Gloves are used in the service industry to minimize contact with ready-to-eat foods.
+Generally, food service employees are required to wash their hands before starting work or putting on single-use gloves.
 Due to the incidence of latex allergies, many people switch to vinyl or nitrile gloves.
 Poly gloves are a very inexpensive alternative.
-Latex, Vinyl and Nitrile gloves are available in powder and powder-free varieties.
-The powder in the gloves are made of USDA cornstarch.
+Latex, Vinyl, and Nitrile gloves are available in powder and powder-free varieties.
+The powder in the gloves is made of USDA cornstarch.
 Powder-free gloves are generally more expensive than powdered gloves because gloves must be powdered to be removed from the mold they are made on.
-The majority of disposable gloves are manufactured in China, Malaysia, Indonesia and Vietnam.
+The majority of disposable gloves are manufactured in China, Malaysia, Indonesia, and Vietnam.

 Disposable gloves are sometimes used in childcare during the diapering/ toileting process to protect the caregiver from coming in contact with the child's fecal material/urine.
-Fecal matter in particular as it is known to carry many diseases.
+Fecal matter in particular is known to carry many diseases.
 Many caregivers use gloves while touching the child's buttocks or genitals when wiping or applying creams.
-These gloves are made of latex, vinyl or nitrile.
+These gloves are made of latex, vinyl, or nitrile.

+When people facilitate, it might be plugged toilet and some people would put on their latex gloves for protection then just put their hands into the toilet and clean the facilitates.

+The practice of donning latex gloves during the cleaning of toilets embodies a multifaceted approach to hygiene and safety.
+By acting as a protective barrier between the skin and the array of potentially harmful substances present in such environments—ranging from bacteria and viruses to harsh cleaning chemicals—these gloves play a pivotal role in safeguarding personal well-being.
+Furthermore, the utilization of gloves streamlines the process of handling dirt and waste, facilitating a more efficient and thorough cleaning operation.
+Whether in domestic settings or professional contexts, the adoption of latex gloves signifies a commitment to maintaining elevated standards of cleanliness and sanitation.

 Use to hide fingerprints

-Criminals sometimes wear gloves while committing crimes in order to avoid leaving fingerprints, which can be used as evidence against them.
-When thin gloves are used, however, fingerprints may actually pass through as glove prints, thus transferring the wearers' prints onto surfaces.
+Criminals sometimes wear gloves while committing crimes to avoid leaving fingerprints, which can be used as evidence against them.
+When thin gloves are used, however, fingerprints may pass through as glove prints, thus transferring the wearers' prints onto surfaces.
 Fingerprints are also left on the glove itself, and it is possible to develop latent fingerprints from gloves left at or near the scene of a crime.
 The sex of the person wearing the glove can be accurately determined from a glove print.